 Lucca

-Lucca rewards travelers with a trip that becomes much easier once you organize it around real anchors like The Duomo, City walls, San Frediano.
+Lucca rewards travelers with a trip that becomes much easier once you organize it around real anchors like Tourist Centre, City Walls, Piazza dell'Anfiteatro.
 This long-form guide focuses on pacing, first-trip structure, and practical planning for a visit to Lucca, Italy.

 Quick Facts